teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## The Trademark Itself

 Trademark registrations can protect one of two types of marks, a "word mark" or a "design mark."
 The plaintext *word mark* protects the word (or short phrase or slogan) in any font and in any color.
-The *design mark* protects a stylized version of a word, and can also protect a logo or design without any words.
+The *design mark* protects a stylized version of a word, and can also protect a logo or design without any words. [^2]

-Note: there are really several other types of marks that can be registered, including sounds, product packaging, colors, smells, and animations.
-But for an intro guide, let's focus on word marks and design marks.
+[^2]: While word-marks and design-marks are the most common types of trademarks, there are really several other types of marks that can be registered, including sounds, product packaging, colors, and animations.

 If you want to register a plaintext word mark, then pick "Standard Character."
 Plain text trademark registrations provide stronger trademark rights, but are more likely to be rejected by office actions.
-Plain text registration are generally stronger - they protect your trademark in every font, every color, and in any design.
+Plain text registration are generally stronger because they protect your trademark in every font, every color, and in any design.
 Since they are broader rights, they are more likely to be rejected by the trademark office as being too similar to existing trademark registrations.

 If you want to register a stylized word or logo as your trademark, then pick "Special Form."
 You might want to apply for two separate trademark registrations - one for the plain-text words and another for the logo.